News

 In short, deception comes at a considerable cost, while being truthful allows you to be worry-free, trusting, and free of anxiety.

-Productivity and A Life Worth Living
+Productivity and a Life Worth Living

 Each day, Corson began to find he had a little more energy when he left the office.
-He once remarked, “Who knew that just sitting and thinking could be so exhausting?
+He once remarked: “Who knew that just sitting and thinking could be so exhausting?
 Even though I’m just sitting at a desk, I feel like I put in a day of hard physical labor!”
 Before, he said, he was usually too “wiped out” to play with his daughter.
 Now, he found himself more creative, playful, and engaged at work and home.

 At the end of a particularly long day, Corson leaned back in his office chair.
 The weight of his responsibilities lifted as he recognized the subtle but profound shift in his life.